 In response to an initiative by the Argentinean Regulatory Authority, a visit was made during which technical meetings were held and radioactive and nuclear facilities were visited.
 Areas of common interest were identified.
+Arrangements were made with the Republic of Cuba for the provision of radiological protection material to the Regulatory Authority, and activities have been planned for the setting up of this equipment.

-Within the framework of a programme designed to strengthen relations with the Republic of Slovakia, a visit to Spain was organised for high-ranking representatives of the Ministry of Energy Policy and of the state electricity utility.
+Within the framework of a programme designed to strengthen relations with the Republic of Slovakia, a visit to Spain was organised for highranking representatives of the Ministry of Energy Policy and of the state electricity utility.
 The main objective of this visit was to achieve the support of the Slovakian Government for Spain to be appointed leader of work relating to the dismantling of the Bohunice nuclear power plant.